 This requirement is designed to demonstrate that you can live comfortably in Portugal without relying on local employment or social assistance.

-Minimum Amount: The minimum income requirement is set at four times the national minimum wage in Portugal and is currently €3,280.00.
+Minimum Amount: The minimum income requirement is set at four times the national minimum salary in Portugal and is currently €3,280.00.
 In addition to the earnings, the applicant needs at least €9,840 in their bank account.
 If applying with family members, the income requirement increases by 50 percent for a spouse or a parent and 25 percent per child.

 Proof of Income: To meet this requirement, you need to provide evidence of your income over the past few months.
 This can be in the form of bank statements, pay slips, or tax returns.
 The documentation should clearly show that your income meets or exceeds the required threshold.